redtree76/IS-403-final/index.md

 5.2.2. *Camera System for Growth Rate Measurement*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A smartphone camera was used to capture images of the water surface.
 The setup was placed under consistent lighting to minimise shadows and reflections that could affect image analysis.
 A calibration scale was included in each image to ensure accurate measurement of surface area and coverage.
-Images were stored on the device and later transferred to a computer for processing using a python application, where analysis was performed using automated scripts.
+Images were stored on the device and later transferred to a computer for processing using a python application.

+5.2.3. *Data Collection for Comparison of Growth Rates*

+(insert graph)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Day 1 reflects the lag phase, days 2-6 represent the exponential phase and day 7 corresponds to the plateau phase.
+Because growth rates vary across these three phases, only the exponential phase was used to compare the effects of the interventions on growth rate.

-5.2.3. *Duckweed Health Assessment*
+5.2.4. *Duckweed Health Assessment*

 (insert pictures of healthy, sinking and discoloured duckweed)